 Concurrence: A concurrence is the part of a legal case that agrees with the ultimate holding found by the court but disagrees with the reasoning by the decision.
 The concurrence can present new cases that were not discussed in the main body but offer insights in other ways.

 Instead of spending the entire night summarizing your cases before a court hearing, you should do it week by week to make them more useful.
 You might want to add or delete critical points, insert more relevant cross-references, and work on your summaries every day.
-This will not only help you determine the most important information for your case but also you will have your summaries’ best version possible to present in the court.
+This will not only help you determine the most important information for your case but also have the best version of your summaries possible to present in court.